robglnn/auqular/README.md

 ## ✨ Features

 ### Core Editing
-- **Video Import**: Import MP4/MOV/AVI/MKV/WEBM files via file picker or drag-and-drop
+- **Video Import**: Import MP4/MOV/AVI/MKV/WEBM files via file picker or drag-and-drop from Windows Explorer
+- **Sequential Import**: New files automatically placed at end of timeline (no stacking at 00:00:00)
 - **Multi-Lane Timeline**: Final Cut Pro-style timeline with unlimited video and audio lanes
 - **Video Thumbnails**: First/last frame previews on each clip for easy identification
 - **Clip Trimming**: Drag handles to set in/out points with real-time preview